-You will be issued a FOB key that will grant you access to all Daniels Faculty buildings.
-1 Spadina, North Borden and South Borden.
-Prior to picking up your FOB key, you will be required to pay a \$100 key deposit, refundable within 1 month of degree completion.
-The replacement cost for a lost FOB is \$25; this replacement cost is non-refundable.
-Information about how and when to pay your deposit and when and where to pick up your FOB will be emailed to students at the start of the term
+Faculty buildings: 1 Spadina, North Borden and South Borden.
+The replacement cost for a lost FOB is \$25; this replacement cost is nonrefundable.
+Information about when and where to pick up your FOB will be emailed to students at the start of the term.